BonkMasterMord/CPE-487/README.md

 A demonstration of the working project is available here:
 [Video of Project Running](https://drive.google.com/file/d/15aVuuxRJrZlPj3xoUsR3up2gvnvvrSjO/view?usp=drive_link)

-Note that this video is out of date.
+Note that this video is out of date, but all the physics are functioning properly.
 It shows a version that calculates the score inocrrectly.
 The latest version does not have this bug and displays scores correctly.

 ## Modifications